hallowelt/mwstake-mediawiki-component-runjobstrigger/README.md

 ## MediaWiki Stakeholders Group - Components
 # RunJobsTrigger for MediaWiki

-Provides background tasks infrastructure based on MediaWikis `maintenance/runJobs.php`.
+Provides an infrastructure to execute background tasks based on MediaWiki's `maintenance/runJobs.php`.

-**This code is meant to be executed within the MediaWiki application context.
-No standalone usage is intended.**
+**This code is meant to be used within the MediaWiki framework.
+Do not attempt to use it outside of MediaWiki.**

 ## Prerequisites

-MediaWiki's [`maintenance/runJobs.php` script](ttps://www.mediawiki.org/wiki/Manual:RunJobs.php) must be run periodically by a serverside process (e.g. cronjob on Linux, Scheduled Task on Windows).
+MediaWiki's [`maintenance/runJobs.php` script](https://www.mediawiki.org/wiki/Manual:RunJobs.php) must be run periodically by a serverside process (*e.g.* in a cronjob on Linux or Scheduled Task on Windows).

 The frequency of that job determines the minimum frequency at which handlers can be invoked.
-It is recommended to trigger this script at least every 15 minutes.
+It is recommended to invoke `maintenance/runJobs.php` every 15 minutes at a minimum.

 ## Use in a MediaWiki extension